microsoft/machine-learning-for-programming-samples/README.md

-   we need to consider three special tokens: the `UNK` token used to represent infrequent tokens and those not seen at training time, the `PAD` token used to make all samples of the same length, and `START_SYMBOL` token used to as the first token in every sample.
+   we need to consider three special tokens: the `UNK` token used to represent infrequent tokens and those not seen at training time, the `PAD` token used to make all samples of the same length, and `START_SYMBOL` token used to as the first token in every sample and the `END_SYMBOL` used as the last.

    To do this, we use the class `Vocabulary` from [`dpu_utils.mlutils.vocabulary`](https://github.com/Microsoft/dpu-utils/blob/master/python/dpu_utils/mlutils/vocabulary.py).
    Using `load_data_file` from above, compute the frequency of tokens in the